 The Community Gardening Handbook, The Guide to Organizing, Planting, and Caring for a Community Garden by Ben Raskin

 Community gardening is a revolution that is taking root in towns and cities all over the world.
-As neighbors come together to get their hands dirty in the name of taking steps toward more sustainable living, camaraderie is blossoming and knowledge is growing right along with the flowers, fruits, and vegetables.
+As neighbors come together to get their hands dirty to place an outdoor garden fountain in the name of taking steps toward more sustainable living, camaraderie is blossoming and knowledge is growing right along with the flowers, fruits, and vegetables.
 Horticulture and community-supported agriculture (CSA) specialist Ben Raskin shares his expertise and experience with those interested in joining an existing community garden or starting a new one.

 Available in Paperback format, 144 pages.

 Buy on Amazon.com